 While the 2014 Mac Mini was praised for its wide array of ports—USB, HDMI, SDXC Card slot, ethernet, audio, headphone jack—even more would be expected out of a new model.
 Specifically, the addition of lightning connectors and more USB ports would be beneficial, according to Wang.
 Lightning ports weren't as relevant in 2014, and headphone jacks apparently aren't now, so an update to ports is much needed.

-Not only do consumers want more connectivity with ports, but also with networking.
+Not only do consumers want more connectivity with ports, but also with wireless networking.
 "I hope they have better connectivity" in a new Mac Mini, said Wang.
 "People are looking for fast speed connectivities, especially for all the different hubs, ports, connecting devices that they have.
 But I don't know if they thought through that."

 5. Mouse and keyboard